 Submit a Patch

 Have you found a bug and fixed it?
 Or have you developed a new feature that makes WiiMC even better?
 If so, we want to hear from you!
-Submit your patches to our Tracker and we will review your submission.
+Create a pull request and we will review your submission.
 If we like it, we’ll add it to the codebase.
-You may also contact our team via the IRC Channel to discuss your ideas.
-Please note that you must be logged on to submit a ticket.
-If you don’t have a login, you can register here.

 Once you’ve submitted your patch, please be patient and wait for our feedback.
 We’ll get back to you as soon as we can.

-- Always make patches for Subversion HEAD.
-We do not accept patches for releases or outdated Subversion revisions.
+- Always make patches for the latest revision.
+We do not accept patches for outdated revisions.

 - Test your patch.
 Make sure it works and doesn’t break any other features.